Stefouch/sebedius-yearzero-discord-bot/README.md

 * `scrap [quantity]` : Gets you a bunch of scrap.
 * `setconf prefix [value]` : Changes the bot's prefix to a new value (can be '?' or '>' or anything else).
 Only a member with administrator rights can change this setting.

+### Dice Cap

+The maximum number of dice that can be rolled at once is capped at 20 per die type (base/skill/gear).

+### Pushing

+The push option for the MYZ dice pool roll is available for 60 seconds.

+### Roll Examples

+`roll 4b1g` : rolls for 4 base and 1 gear dice.

+`roll 5b3s Shake-It Off!` : rolls for 5 base, 3 skill dice, named "Shake-It Off!".

+`roll 4b3s2g10a Uber ROLL --fullauto` : rolls 4 base, 3 skill, 2 gear dice and a D10 Artifact Die.
+The roll is named "Uber ROLL" and can be pushed any number of times.

+`roll d66` : rolls a D66 (D6 x 10 + D6).

+`roll 2d` : rolls 2D6 and sums their results.

+`roll res d8 Torches` : rolls a D8 Resource Die for Torches.

 ## Permissions

 This is a detailed list of needed permissions: